Racism and Sexism

 It’s so innocuous that I didn’t catch it on several re-reads of this book.
 However, when I re-read it with the intention of eradicating as many of the sexist and harmful representations within the novel as possible, it was easy to see.
 And so, I charge fellow writers to revise and edit and write with intent.
 It’s not enough to assume you’re enlightened or that you don’t have any sexist or racist wiring within you.
 More than likely—whether you’re a man or woman (or any other gender) or white or black or brown—you probably do have some form of harmful ideology embedded within you.
 Truthfully, as authors and as people, we have a responsibility to address these matters.
 We don’t do it because we want praise or because we want social currency or because we want to avoid public scorn.
 We do it because it directly affects other people.
 It affects our readers.
 It either signals to them something about themselves or it reinforces harmful viewpoints within the readers who would never otherwise see anything wrong.
 If you read that original paragraph from my book and couldn’t find the subtle sexism, please don’t think I'm saying you’re a bad person—however, I am saying that you may need to reflect and examine your work and behavior to ensure you’re not perpetuating or contributing to systemic sexism and racism.
 It's not an easy thing, and it's not an overnight thing.
 Trust me, I've been reflecting seriously on it for a few weeks now, and I anticipate a lifetime of continuing to do so.
 I only wish I'd treated the topics with the respect they deserve much earlier.

 And so, even though it’s tempting to stay quiet and pretend to know better (these are the people who are “colorblind” or who go around saying, “We’re all human underneath our skin!”) you’re not actually out there fighting alongside your peers.
 You’re not acknowledging their struggles.
 Yes, the ideal is that people aren’t to be judged for their gender or skin color, but the reality is that people have been judged and are still being judged.
-So, while these things are arbitrary in one sense (in the sense that a person of color cannot choose his or her race and a woman cannot choose her biological gender), these traits very much affect people in other ways.
+So, while these things are arbitrary in one sense (in the sense that a person of color cannot choose his or her race and a woman cannot choose her sex at birth), these traits very much affect people in other ways.
 Ignoring it doesn’t help.
 Not seeing race or gender is like saying, “There is no issue.”